c42f/Gameoji/README.md

 ## In-person multiplayer

-Gamoji has rudimentary multiplayer support where multiple devices can be used to control characters on a single physical screen.
+Gameoji has rudimentary multiplayer support where multiple devices can be used to control characters on a single physical screen.
 For this, start a normal gameoji game on one machine, then ssh into it from a separate machine, start a normal Julia REPL there and run `./gameoji.jl remote`. ssh is desirable because